 Anyone who spends time outdoors is at risk to ozone pollution, which has very serious health effects.
 Due to the extra presence of ozone in sunlight, this kind of pollution is most common in the summer months.
 It can be particularly harmful to people with asthma.
 Immediate problems resulting from ozone are shortness of breath, increased asthma attacks, respiratory infections, susceptible pulmonary inflammation, and COPD.

-October is Healthy Lung Month, an important time to know what air pollutants are natural and how they can impact the body.
+October is Healthy Lung Month, an important time to know what are the common air pollutants and how they can impact the body.
 This month can be used to familiarize yourself with ways to protect yourself and your family from respiratory harm, and commit to this healthier lifestyle year round.